Travel Management

 Travel Tech: Find the right tool for your business

-Once you’ve got all the foundations in place such as a travel policy, you’re ready to start scanning the market for the right tools.
+Once you’ve got all the foundations in place such as a travel policy, and guidance on expense tracking, you’re ready to start scanning the market for the right tools.
 A good travel management system can save you a lot of time and help you reduce costs, but it's all about finding the right fit for your business needs.
-Here are some of the key features to look for, if you're looking to give your employees more independence, but still want to keep the checks and balances to manage costs:
+Here are some of the key features to look for, if you're looking to give your employees more independence, but still want to keep the checks and balances to manage travel costs:

 • Flexible, self service booking features: By giving your employees an all-inclusive tool to book and amend their own travel arrangements, you can give them the flexibility they need to manage their own travel, while still keeping a tight rein on spending and approvals.